singh-man/books/crackingTheCoding/14_databases.md

 In a traditional normalized database with data like Courses and Teachers, Courses might contain a column called TeacherID, which is a foreign key to Teacher.
 One benefit of this is that information about the teacher (name, address, etc.)  is only  stored once in the database.
 The  drawback is that many common queries will require expensive joins.

 Instead, we can denormalize the database by  storing redundant data.
 For example, if we  knew that we would have to repeat this  query often, we might store the teacher's name in the Courses table.
-Denormal­ ization is commonly used to create highly scalable systems.
+Denormalization is commonly used to create highly scalable systems.

 ### SQL Statements

-Let's  wa(k through a review of basic SQL syntax, using as  an example the database that was  mentioned earlier.
+Let's  walk through a review of basic SQL syntax, using as  an example the database that was  mentioned earlier.
 This  database has the following simple structure (* indicates a primary key):
 ```
 Courses:   CourseID*,  CourseName, TeacherID
 Teachers:   TeacherID*,  TeacherName